CodeForPoznan/codeforpoznan.pl_v3/README.md

 [![Join Slack](https://img.shields.io/badge/slack-join%20chat-4a154b)](https://join.slack.com/t/codeforpoznan/shared_invite/zt-8a7u52j8-yqB01C2YgYF4Lvd1pFM_jw)

 ## General Overview of the Project
-This is internal project maintained by our community for our comminity.
+This is internal project maintained by our community for our community.

 First, we maintain the landing page that contains information about our community and the projects we carry out for other organizations